judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 the emission distribution, leading to a more general training framework.
 Second, the feature mapping $f_t = \phi(y_t)$ mentioned previously could be simplified.
-This greatly reduced our labor in choosing the "correct"" mapping function, since the high level features are automatically learned in a DNN model [^ref4].
+This greatly reduced our labor in choosing the "correct" mapping function, since the high level features are automatically learned in a DNN model [^ref4].